 - Demonstrate new ways to link environmental management with other instruments and measures;

 - Compile recommendations for action.

-In addition, the project will initiate the implementation process for three selected potential linkages, and establish a dialogue with relevant actors from politics and the business community. adelphi will lead the project and coordinate the work of the project partners.
-It will also be responsible for analysing existing linkages as well as exploring new ones.
-Through expert dialogues and interviews, adelphi will ensure a thorough exchange with experts and stakeholder groups.
+In addition, the project has initiated the implementation process for three selected potential linkages, and established a dialogue with relevant actors from politics and the business community. adelphi led the project and coordinated the work of the project partners.
+It was also responsible for analysing existing linkages as well as exploring new ones.
+Through expert dialogues and interviews, adelphi ensured a thorough exchange with experts and stakeholder groups.